The Exclusion from Patentability of Surgical Methods at the European Patent Office

 If a claim is amended to exclude a surgical step, the claim must still comply with the other requirements of the EPC, notably clarity and sufficiency of disclosure.
 A claim must include all features essential to the definition of the invention.
 When assessing this, regard is had to the problem solved and the solution disclosed in the application.
 Thus, if a surgical step is inherent or essential to an invention, it will lead to the method being excluded from patentability, even if that surgical step is not explicitly stated in the claim.
 This is why care should be taken when drafting the application to ensure that the “invention” defined in the application does not involve a surgical step as defined by the Enlarged Board.

 Unallowable surgical methods may also be excluded from the scope of a claim by use of a disclaimer.
 Such a disclaimer can be introduced even if it does not find basis in the application as filed, but only if (a) it excludes solely the unallowable subject matter, and (b) there is at least one non-surgical embodiment left after the disclaimer.
 Thus, if only surgical embodiments are disclosed, they cannot be disclaimed.
-Such a disclaimer was found allowable in T2464/1016.
+The allowability of such disclaimers has been confirmed by the Enlarged Board in G1/16.
 For more information on the allowability of disclaimers, please see our separate briefing paper on that topic.

 It is advantageous to consider these issues when drafting the initial application.
 For cases taking the PCT route, this means when drafting the PCT application.
 We would be happy to review any applications before a PCT application is filed, and to provide advice on presenting the invention in the best way to avoid exclusion under Article 53(c) EPC.